You are a pioneering woman

-Around 20% of women who reach menopause haven’t had children, and for childless women the quest for meaning often comes earlier in life as we’ve more time to fill.
+Around 20% of women who reach menopause haven’t had children, and for childless women, the quest for meaning often comes earlier in life as we’ve more time to fill.

 Western cultures still run mainly by white men of privilege have yet to celebrate the role of older women.
-It’s not that long ago we were put in mental institutions when going through menopause.
+It’s not that long ago that we were put in mental institutions when going through menopause.
 Older generations have said there became a time when they became invisible.

 So if you want to create a joyful meaningful life that lights up your heart and leaves a legacy you’re proud of, it’s time to step into being the creator of the next stage in your life.
-There is a growing tide of pioneering women in a similar same position to you.
+There is a growing tide of pioneering women in a similar same position as you.

 Channelling your pioneering spirit